jshoe/countdown-tracker/README.md

 # Countdown tracker

-Simple calendar-esque application for a user to track the "time until" or "time since" significant events.
+Simple calendar-esque application for a user to track the precise "time until" or "time since" significant events.
 Uses RegEx to present timedeltas to the user in natural language strings.